kengz/openai_lab/source/includes/_AGENTS.md

 ## HyperOptimizer

-(section under construction)

 Controls how to search over your hyperparameter space.
 We suggest using each of the three hyperoptimizers in the following order when trrying to find the optimal parameters for an agent in an environment as these correspond to rough grained >> finer grained search

 1. LineSearch
 2. GridSearch